George Russell (racing driver): Racecraft

 Russell's tyre management has alternately been praised and criticised.
 He was praised for his tyre management at Williams.
 Upon joining Mercedes, he overextended his tyres on several occasions, contributing to some disappointing results.
 His tyre management received renewed praise during the 2024 season, following strong performances at Spa, Austin, and Monaco.

 Although Russell prioritized consistency during his first season with Mercedes, he began taking greater risks in the following seasons, and committed several high-profile mistakes, notably during the 2024 Canadian Grand Prix, where Motor Sport thought he botched Mercedes's first real chance at a win since 2022.
 Following that race, Russell admitted that he "need[s] to dial down the risk/reward [ratio] of how hard I'm driving," but explained that "I'd prefer finishing P6 every race and having two victories rather than finishing P5, P4, P3 every race and not get the race victory."
 He picked up two victories later that season.
-At the three-quarter mark of the season, The Daily Telegraph noted that Russell had submitted a "largely error-free" campaign.
+His season was praised for its consistency, with The Race remarking that Russell was "the only driver who made fewer significant errors than [Max] Verstappen in 2025."